 Doesn’t making food from your childhood bring back the best memories?
 Sometimes I get the recipe directly from the source or like this one I had to wing it.
 While it was a staple I had growing up it is one of those recipes that has possibly changed so much over the years that it probably isn’t the original at all.

 When I first wanted to make it I did some research and found that most of the recipes used the same basic ingredients-rice, beef, celery, cream of mushroom and soy sauce.
 My first couple test runs were…bland.
-And frankly nothing like I ate as a child.
+And frankly, nothing like I ate as a child.
 It was missing the ‘Stroganoff ‘ element that I remembered.
 So that’s easy, add sour cream!
 Now use quick cooking rice and I had myself a dinner that was quick and delicious.
-So now on to the food.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!